fpieper/fpstaking/docs/validator_guide.md

 export NODE_END_POINT="http://localhost:3333"' >> ~/.bashrc
 ```

+Now you need to logout and login back into the shell to enable the environment variables.

-The radix node-runner cli can now be called with for example:
+The radix node-runner cli can afterwards be called with for example:
 ```
 radixnode api health
 ```